Cristi075/cristi075.github.io/_posts/2021-07-27-HTB Business CTF 2021- NoteQL writeup.markdown

 {% endhighlight %}
 </p>

+This is an introspection query; it gives you information about the queries supported by this GraphQL instance.
+Introspection queries usually query the __schema field.
+You can learn more about GraphQL introspection by going [here](https://graphql.org/learn/introspection/) and reading the official documentation.

 ![GraphQL database info]({{app.baseurl}}/assets/img/HTB_Business_CTF_2021/noteQL_all.png){: .center-image}

 Before, the application was querying 'MyNotes'.
 But we see that we also have 'Note', 'NotesFrom' and 'AllNotes'.